The

 1974 - Defeat and disgrace

-as Spurs lose 4-2 on aggregate to old rivals Feyernoord, as supporters go on
+as Spurs lose 4-2 on aggregate to old rivals Feyernoord,

-the rampage in the stadium.
-Spurs are handed a life ban from Europe,
+as supporters go on the rampage in the stadium.
+Spurs are handed a life ban

-and a young 4 year old watches his first match, as Spurs go down 3-2 at home
+Nicholson resigned in the autumn of the next season, and a young 4 year old watches his first match, as Spurs go down 3-2

-to Burnley, with John Pratt scoring his
+at home to Burnley, with John Pratt scoring

-first Spurs goal.
+his first Spurs goal.

 1977 - Relegation to Second